Kazuya Mishima: Reception

 Critical reception of the character has been largely positive, and he has often been listed as one of the best Tekken characters due to his appeal to gamers.
 Such claims involve his dark backstory, which often elevated his popularity across the franchise.
 Kazuya was one of the characters they wanted to see in Super Smash Bros. for Nintendo 3DS and Wii U. FHM compared him to Street Fighters Ryu, based on their popularity and representation of their respective series.
 Kazuya was also compared to his father, Heihachi, due to their similar natures and rivalry.
 Bandai Namco opened the Tekken Museum in Osaka in May 2012, where a statue of Kazuya and Jin performing a cross-counter was exhibited.
 In 2024, Bandai Namco used Kazuya's image to promote a series of shades which appealed to GamesRadar.

 A number of websites have noted on Kazuya's dark characterization in the games.
 Den of Geek enjoyed Kazuya's strong violence, such as his murder of his grandfather Jinpachi Mishima at the end of Tekken 5.
-By Tekken 4, IGN had praised his evil traits and intention to participate in the series' tournaments.
-Although GamesRadar noted that Kazuya had been disliked early in the series' beginning, they and other websites praised his transformation into a devil (enhancing his evil characteristics).
-Kotaku compared him with Heihachi and called him one of gaming's worst parents due to his antagonism to his son, Jin.
+Although GamesRadar noted that Kazuya had been disliked early in the series' beginning, they and other websites praised his transformation into a devil Kotaku compared him with Heihachi and called him one of gaming's worst parents due to his antagonism to his son, Jin.
 PlayStation Universe ranked Kazuya and Heihachi among the top five rival pairs in Tekken Tag Tournament 2 due to their relationship and power, describing them as one of the game's best tags.
 While enjoying his appearances in the series, Den of Geek felt Kazuya tends to lose most of his fights in the franchise.